 One area where OLEDs have traditionally fallen short is in their ability to reveal shadowy details in darker scenes.
 We found the latest LG CX OLED has largely overcome these issues--matching many of the abilities of the competing Sony OLED Bravia A1.
 In the veiled dark scenes when Kylo Ren meets the evil Emperor in Skywalker, the CX OLED not only did an outstanding job switching from bright to dark as lightning illuminated the scene, but it also did a good job keeping dark details of the Emperor's face visible.
 And in a comparison of the notoriously dark Kurtz divan scene from a 4K version of Apocalypse Now, the LG OLED did as well as an LCD Samsung K9000 4K (an older model that we use as a baseline) in turning out Marlon Brando's bald pate.

 LG has also added several performance features for gaming.
 There's a reduced latency game mode (auto low latency mode), of course, which worked well with our Xbox One 4K games.
-LG also supports Nvidia's G-Sync and the open FreeSync for those inclined to connect a gaming laptop and looking to get the smoothest images possible.
+LG also supports Nvidia's G-Sync and the open FreeSync for those inclined to connect one of the best gaming laptops and looking to get the smoothest images possible.
 And LG supports HGiG for HDR gaming.

 One additional note: Those concerned about burn-in and image retention should note that LG includes a pixel refresher operation designed to clear out any image retention (like the station bugs on news programs), as well as a screen shift program that moves static images over a few imperceptible pixels to deter burn in.